apace100/origins-docs/docs/power_types/multiple.md

 [Power Type](../power_types.md).

 Allows defining more than one power in a single file.
 The "sub-powers" are hidden by default.
 When the "super-power" (the file this `origins:multiple` is in) is added to an origin, all sub-powers are added automatically.
-Do note that specifying a condition in the "super-power" will not apply the specified condition to all sub-powers in it, meaning that you need to specify the condition to all the sub-powers.

 Type ID: `origins:multiple`

+!!! note

+    This power type does **not** support a `condition`.
+If the `condition` field is present, it will be ignored.
+If you wish to check for a condition, you would have to check for the said condition in every sub-power inside the super-power.

 ### Fields: